amyandpotatoes/aus-crypto-tax-calc/README.md

 wallet1: '0x1234567812345678123456781234567812345678'
 wallet2: '0x1234567812345678123456781234567812345678'
 ```
-3. If you have any binance transactions or other earnings including staking  or 'earn' income, extract a CSV transaction summary for the appropriate time frame from binance and
+3. If you have any binance transactions or other earnings including staking  or 'earn' income, extract a CSV transaction summary for the appropriate time frame from binance.
+For
-place this in the /transaction-files/binance folder.
+exports in the 2021 format, place these in the /transaction-files/binance-2021 folder.
+For exports in binance's current (2022) format, place the exports in the binance-2022-beth
+(for ETH staking), binance-2022-locked (for non-ETH locked staking) and binance-2022-trade (for buy/sells) folders respectively.

 This programs supports transactions spread across multiple CSVs, so
 all CSVs in this folder will be read in sequence.
 Ensure your transaction history includes:
 - trading activity
-- any binance ethereum staking (trading ETH for BETH) and income - note this one seems very hard to export, you might need to copy-paste
+- any binance ethereum staking (trading ETH for BETH) and income
 - any locked staking income
 - any other income